-Year Subjects Notes Y7 Art, English, Geography, Six mixed-ability classes constructed by the Deputy Head History, Music, RS, Science Y8 Seven mixed-ability classes constructed by the Deputy Head Art, English Geography, History, Music, RS, Science Y9 Seven mixed-ability classes constructed by the Deputy Art, Geography, Head2 History, Music, PE & Dance, RS
+Year Subjects Notes Y7 Art, English, Geography, History, Music, PE & Dance, RS, Science Six mixed-ability classes constructed by the Deputy Head Y8 Art, Geography, History, Music, PE & Dance, RS, Science Six mixed-ability classes constructed by the Deputy Head Y9 Art, Geography, History, Music, RS Seven mixed-ability classes constructed by the Deputy Head 2

-1 The number of classes picking up a second language will vary depending on the size and ability profile of the year group.
-In 2023-24, in Years 8 and 9, three classes in band X and two classes in band Y will study two languages while in Year 7 two classes study two languages in each band.
+The number of classes picking up a second language will vary depending on the size and ability profile of the year group.
+In 2024-25, in Year 9, three classes in band X and two classes in band Y will study two languages while in Years 7 and 8 two classes will study two languages in each band.

-2 In 2023-24, Years 8 and 9 will have seven groups accommodating larger intakes following an increase in applications for places in those year groups.
-The new Year 7 will have six groups as the intake will have gone back to approximately 180 students.
+2 In 2024-25, Year 9 will have seven groups accommodating a larger intake following an increase in applications for places in this year group.